Largy Waterfall: Access and safety

 Public access to Largy Waterfall is currently not straightforward.
 Both the waterfall and the lane giving access to it are privately owned; so, ideally, the prior permission of the landowner should be sought before trying to access the site.

 The waterfall is in a rather secluded location, despite its proximity to the hamlet of Largy.
 The cave where the waterfall is located is on the coast, and is tidal because of this.
 Extreme caution should always be exercised by people visiting the waterfall, as one can become trapped inside the cave when the tide comes in.
 The waterfall should only ever be visited when the tide is well out.
-Appropriate footwear and clothing should always be worn by people visiting the waterfall, as the rocks at the entrance to the cave are usually very slippy.
+Appropriate footwear and clothing should always be worn by people visiting the waterfall, as the rocks at the entrance to the cave are usually very slippery.

 While the waterfall is only a short distance directly south of Largy Viewing Point, the easiest and safest way for the public to access the waterfall is via a nearby privately owned lane.
 The entrance to this narrow lane is a short walk (around 273½ yards or 250 metres) north-east (towards Fintra) from the small carpark at Largy Viewing Point.
 However, this necessitates people walking along a short stretch of the R263, the main Killybegs to Glencolumbkille road, in order to reach this lane.
 At this point, the R263 is on what locals would call a 'brae' (the Ulster-Scots word for a steep incline), this stretch being a bendy and extremely busy road, with no footpaths running alongside it.
 Again, extreme caution should be exercised by people walking along the verges of this stretch of the R263.
 Cars and other vehicles should never be parked along the verges of this stretch of the main road; vehicles of visitors should only be parked in the small carpark at Largy Viewing Point.

 The lane giving access to Largy Waterfall does not lead directly to the waterfall.
 This lane runs down a steep 'brae', which brings visitors to the bottom of some low sea cliffs.
 The entrance to the cave where the waterfall is located is a short distance south-west from the bottom of the lane.
 Visitors must scramble across the rocks at the bottom of these cliffs in order to get to the cave.
 The cave can only be accessed on foot when the tide is out.